 Read more about border crossings and test stations.

-For the latest information and advice about the coronavirus situation and travel for Norwegians, see the Government’s official website.
+Please read the latest updated information and important advice about the coronavirus situation and travel before you go:

-If you have questions about the coronavirus (COVID-19) while travelling in Norway, please call the national information telephone at (+47) 815 55 015.
+If you have questions about the coronavirus (COVID-19) while travelling in Norway, please call the national information hotline at (+47) 815 55 015.

-If you are experiencing symptoms like fever, sore throat, chest pain and breathing difficulties, please stay in your hotel room and contact guest service by telephone or call the 24-hour Norwegian medical service at 116 117 for guidance and assistance.
+If you are experiencing symptoms like fever, sore throat, chest pain and breathing difficulties, please stay in your hotel room and contact guest services by phone or call the 24-hour Norwegian medical service at 116 117 for guidance and assistance.

 Norway is opening up for more travellers.
 Come and experience some amazing adventures!

 Before we finally get to meet, learn the noble art of “kos” (cosiness) or check out our weird and wonderful food.
 And you can’t miss the introduction to our outdoor lifestyle called “friluftsliv.”

 Bring out the popcorn and enjoy the sight of our beautiful country from the sofa.